 Generally, Commonwealth public sector employees and private sector employees, are covered by agreements maintained by the Fair Work Commission.

-The agreements published on this website are documents officially certified by the Commission.
+The agreements currently published on this website are documents officially certified by the Commission.